Moab Elopement Guide: Advice From A Local Photographer

 The Bureau of Land Management protects almost 2 million acres of land in the Moab area and you’ll find canyons, arches, waterfalls, crazy towering stacks of red rocks, huge mesas….
 Everything the national parks have minus all the people!
 Massive WIN, we say.

-• All YOU will need is a letter of authorization from the BLM office.
-This costs nothing and you just need to list your vendors so they can check on permits.
-We will draft this up for you and you just need to sign and send.
+• You do not need a permit, yay!
+All you’ll need instead is a ‘letter of authorization’ from the BLM office.
+This costs nothing and we’ll even draft it up for you: you just need to sign it and send it in.
+It couldn’t be easier!

-You could even go all out and go on a multi-day wedding adventure, checking out our other favorite place, the San Juan mountains region of Colorado.
+You could even go all out and have a multi-day wedding adventure, checking out our other favorite place, the San Juan mountains region of Colorado.
 Imagine: deserts AND soaring peaks in the space of two days… Now, THAT’S an adventure elopement to remember!

 This is where Moab as an elopement location seriously excels!
-When you elope in Moab, there’s just SO MUCH to see and do here.
+When you elope in Moab, there’s just SO MUCH to see and do, no matter your personal ‘adventure level’.
 Be warned, you’re gonna want to stay forever.

 We highly advise you spend at least 4-5 days in Moab so you can explore the multiple parks, try out some fun activities, soak it all in and really make the most of your honeymoon.